pdbartsch/pdbpages/content/about.md

 +++

 #### Who am I?
-Paul Bartsch
+Paul Bartsch.
+A Geographic Information Systems professional who grew tired of looking for icons in GIS GUIs.
+Currently automating as many repetitive tasks as possible.

 #### What am I working on now?
 - Automating geospatial work with python.
-Mainly using ArcPy for work stuff.
+Mainly using ArcPy and GeoPandas
 - Django site for locating and downloading construction drawings
-- Cleaning up and generalizing some of my work so it can be shared publicly rather than hidden away in private repos.
+- Wildfire threat modeling

 #### What is this?
-Paul's github pages site.
+A site to post my notes on using python to manipulate, analyze, manage and organize geospatial data.